 Qualification: teams will be chosen and entered by their individual IC, in conjunction with their National Tennis Federation.
 Teams entering the Challenge do so with the implication that, if they qualify, they will definitely send a team to the Finals.

-Entry fee: There may be an entry fee paid to the host organiser as laid out in the organisers’ conditions of entry.
+Entry fee: There may be an entry fee paid to the host organiser for regional challenges, as laid out in the organisers’ conditions of entry.

 Host organiser: The host organiser selected by the IC Council will be responsible for the following: